NoSQL Databases

 • Narrow focus

-• Mainly designed for storage & lacks transactional management best features.
+• Mainly designed for storage capabilities & lacks the transactional management features.

 • Due to this, no reliable software standards.